mariatasnim-t/Recall/README.md

 ## Design

-Recall was intentionally designed not to feel like a typical business dashboard.
+▪ Recall was designed to feel cozy, calm, and personal rather than like a complex business dashboard.
+The mood board focused on warm coffee tones, soft paper shades, earthy colors, and simplicity, creating a workspace that feels organized without feeling overwhelming.

-▪ Instead of a sharp, complex, data-heavy interface, the goal was to create something cozy, calm, and personal — almost like opening a warm little workspace where everything is already in its place.
-The mood board focused on warmth, simplicity, paper, coffee, and earthy tones.
-Soft cream, coffee brown, khaki, and muted beige create a comfortable visual atmosphere while keeping the information easy to read.
-Every element was kept clean and purposeful so that managing orders, deliveries, feedback, and insights feels organized without feeling overwhelming.

 ## Project Purpose